pS3ud0RAnD0m/attackframework-burp-exporter/README.md

 This Burp Suite extension continuously exports traffic, issues, and other project data into structured formats optimized for ingestion by data lakes and vector databases, such as OpenSearch, Qdrant, and Weaviate.

 By externalizing Burp’s insights into searchable, semantically indexed stores, this extension enables advanced querying, cross-project correlation, and integration with agentic pentesting workflows.
 This allows autonomous or assisted systems to reason over historical findings, surface patterns, and drive automated reconnaissance and exploitation logic.

+**Attack Vectors: Burp Exporter** is part of the larger Attack Framework™ open-source initiative — a modular ecosystem for integrating offensive security tools with modern AI and data infrastructure.

+We welcome pull requests, ideas, and feedback.
+If you have suggestions, bug reports, or contributions, feel free to open an issue or submit a PR.